paulbrodersen/somnotate/README.md

 data, artefacts, and other outliers.

-A journal article thoroughly describing Somnotate and characterising its performance has been formally accepted for publication by PLoS Computationally Biology.
+A journal article thoroughly describing Somnotate and characterising its performance has been accepted for publication by PLoS Computationally Biology.
 A pre-print of the article is available at [bioRxiv](https://doi.org/10.1101/2021.10.06.463356).
 The data underpinning the presented results is archived [at